This post may contain affiliate links. Please read our disclosure policy.

 The green char of the okra makes it a crisp, fresh, and nutritious side to complement heavier proteins.
 Get your hands sticky with these glazed hoisin chicken drumsticks or honey sriracha chicken which you can make alongside ginger rice.
 Or, indulge in this delicious maple glazed pork belly with crispy crackling.

 Frozen okra can be great if you're craving it out of season – just thaw it out completely and pat it down with paper towels to make sure it's dry before cooking.

 Two chilies in this dish are spicy and burn your tongue (in the most delightful way!)
 If you are less of a masochist, you'll want to use fewer chilies, or perhaps just remove their fiery seeds.

 - 10 ounces okra (cut in half lengthwise)

 - 1 teaspoon toasted sesame seeds

-- After 1 minute sprinkle half the ginger, shallots, chilies and garlic over the okra.
+- After 1 minute sprinkle half the ginger, shallots, garlic, and chilies over the okra.
 Sauté, occasionally shaking the pan to toss the okra, for about 5 minutes, or until the okra has browned well.
 Set the okra aside in a bowl and then repeat again to cook the rest of the okra.1 inch piece of ginger, 2 medium shallots, 2 cloves garlic, 1-2 red chilies